pchiorean/Indentz/docs/README.md

 # Indentz

 This is a collection of InDesign scripts that I use to improve my DTP workflow, which often involves repetitive, tedious, or time-consuming operations.
 The scripts are not designed for long documents with flowing text, because I usually work with single-page documents.
 With few exceptions, these are simple scripts, with minimal interaction, and, apart from warnings, do their job silently.
 I use a series of [keyboard shortcuts](https://creativepro.com/assigning-keyboard-shortcuts-scripts/) to run them (suggestions below).

-The code is tested in Adobe InDesign CC 2020–2023 on Mac.
-I'm a graphic designer, not a programmer, so be prepared for oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though!).
+The code is tested in Adobe InDesign CC 2020–2024 on Mac.

+I'm a graphic designer, not a programmer (I started doing this at the beginning of the Covid-19 pandemic), so be prepared for bugs and oversights (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though!).

 ## Preamble

 Most scripts require at least one open document, and some require at least one object to be selected.

-**Visible area:** You will come across the term _visible area_ several times.
-This is a stroked frame that I use to mark the visible part of a layout for the client, and several scripts take it into account for certain actions.
-It can be created manually (just rename it **\<visible area\>**), or can be automatically generated from the document name (or page margins); more details below.

-**Data files:** Several scripts get their input from external TSV files, first looking for a _local_ one (in the current folder or the parent folder of the active document), then a _default_ one (on the desktop, next to the running script, or in the **Indentz** root).
+<span id="tsv">**Data files:**</span> Several scripts get their input from external TSV files, first looking for a _local_ one (in the current folder or the parent folder of the active document), then a _default_ one (on the desktop, next to the running script, or in the **Indentz** root).
 They also match local files starting with `_`, which take precedence.

 These data files are regular TSVs with several non-standard features: